Water · Best-of

 - Will a Brita or carbon pitcher remove nitrate?

-- No. Activated-carbon pitchers and faucet filters are not designed for nitrate.
-You need a reverse-osmosis system certified to NSF/ANSI 58, or a certified nitrate-selective ion-exchange filter.
+- No. Activated-carbon pitchers and faucet filters aren't designed for nitrate, so they won't do the job here.
+What you need is a reverse-osmosis system certified to NSF/ANSI 58, or a certified nitrate-selective ion-exchange filter.

 - How do I know if I have nitrate?